 The Bat! uses Windows Address Space Layout Randomization (ASLR) and Data Execution Prevention (DEP) to protect your computer from viruses and malware spread via email.

 The 64-bit version of The Bat! offers benefits for speed and security.
 In terms of performance, it is 5% faster than the 32-bit version in a 64-bit operating system.
-Using 64-bit programs in 64-bit operating systems is more secure as threats that particularly target the 32-bit applications are harmless to the 64-bit ones.
+Using 64-bit programs in 64-bit operating systems is more secure from threats that particularly target the 32-bit applications are harmless to the 64-bit ones.

 Easily import .mbox and other file formats from a variety of third party email clients.